SalarMahani/worldwise/README.md

 - 🌐 Interactive map using Leaflet
 - 🗺 Save and track visited locations
 - 💡 Responsive UI and modern design
-- 🐳 Docker support
-- 🌎 Deployed on Vercel

 ---